 Some BSN programs require a nurse’s license for admissions, others do not.
-For the former, candidates will need a nurse’s license for the state that they will be completing their clinical work experience in.
+For the former, candidates will need a license for the state that they will be completing their clinical work experience.
 With offline courses, this often means that they will need to have a nurse’s license for the state in which the university is located.

 Programs that do not require a license as an admissions requirement often offer certification and licensing as part of their courses.
 Once the student has completed their BSN, they can complete the necessary courses needed to become a registered nurse through their university.
 This includes passing a test called the NCLEX.

 If you hold a license for one state, you might be allowed to practice in another under the Nursing Licensure Compact — 34 of the 50 states have enacted legislation that allows its nurses to practice under the NLC.
 You have 30 days after establishing residency in the new state and gaining employment to apply for licensure by endorsement.